-U.S. History to 1865 Study Guide
+U.S. History to 1865 Study Guide - 2020 update US1.6 - Revolutionary War

 HISTORY AND SOCIAL SCIENCE STANDARDS OF LEARNING CURRICULUM FRAMEWORK - 2015 STANDARDS Reformatted version created by SOLpass www.SOLpass.org

 STANDARD USI.6A

 DISSATISFACTION WITH GREAT BRITAIN

 The student will demonstrate knowledge of the causes and results of the American Revolution by a) the issues of dissatisfaction that led to the American Revolution.